rossshannon/weekly-weather-mcp/README.md

 ### 5. Available Tools

-#### get_weather

-Get comprehensive weather data for a location including current weather and 8-day forecast with detailed information.

-Parameters:
+The server exposes two tools, `get_weather` and `get_current_weather`.
+Both tools accept the same parameters:

 - `location`: Location name as a string, e.g., “Beijing”, “New York”, “Tokyo”.
 The tool will handle geocoding this to a latitude/longitude coordinate.
 - `api_key`: OpenWeatherMap API key (optional, will read from environment variable if not provided)
 - `timezone_offset`: Timezone offset in hours, e.g., 8 for Beijing, -4 for New York.
 Default is 0 (UTC time).
 Times in the returned data will be accurate for this timezone.

+#### get_weather

+Get comprehensive weather data for a location including current weather (next 48 hours) and 8-day forecast with detailed information.

 Returns:
 - Current weather information